 There are many children in Nevada who are unable to remain in their homes and they all need a safe and nurturing adult to welcome them into their lives.
 The foster, kinship, and adoptive families who open their homes and hearts to these children are committed to doing whatever possible to help improve their lives and futures.
 As the official Foster, Kinship, and Adoptive Family Association of Nevada, we are committed to those families.

 Foster Change serves the community in the following ways:

-- Providing direct services to members through resources like our respite care program, a helpline that is monitored by email, phone and social media, monthly newsletters, access to a free lending library and to ongoing support offered by our serving board organizations, Foster Kinship, Raise the Future, CASA Las Vegas, Fostering Hope and Foster Connect.
+- Providing services to members through a helpline that is monitored by email, phone and social media, access to a free lending library and to ongoing support offered by our serving advisory board organizations, Foster Kinship, SAFY, Raise the Future, CASA Las Vegas, Fostering Hope, Foster Connect and Fostering Life.

 - Supporting ALL families involved in the foster care system by acting as a neutral bridge between the Department of Family Services (DFS) and families to ensure healthy, bidirectional communication on behalf of children and families.
 Foster Change may also amplify community support for children in Foster Care by acting as a fiscal partner to DFS on specific events (e.g. Back to School; Holiday) and initiatives (funding basic need items) by accepting donations to ensure all children in foster care are served.